Mitsubishi Heavy Industries : Bombardier exits commercial aviation with sale of regional jet business to Mitsubishi | MarketScreener

 Shares of Bombardier pared earlier gains to close up 2.74% at C$2.25 ($1.71) in Toronto.

-(Reporting by Allison Lampert in Montreal and Debroop Roy in Bengaluru; additional reporting by Steve Scherer in Ottawa and Tim Hepher in Paris; editing by James Emmanuel, Susan Thomas, Tom Brown and Richard Chang)
+(Reporting by Allison Lampert in Montreal and Debroop Roy in Bengaluru; additional reporting by Steve Scherer in Ottawa, Jamie Freed in Singapore and Tim Hepher in Paris; editing by Tom Brown, Richard Chang and Himani Sarkar)

 By Allison Lampert and Debroop Roy